FentonPlusPlus/FentonPlusPlus/README.md

 # Hello, I'm ***Fenton***
-A junior developer, and when I have time, [composer]('https://fentonnhhutson.wixsite.com/portfolio')
+A junior developer. and when I have time,

 Here you can find some of the projects I have worked or am working on.
-My main background has been in the music, audio and games industry, and I have a deep passion for story-telling and creating things that allows others to explore their individuality and creativity.
+My main background has been in the music, [audio and games industry](https://fentonnhhutson.wixsite.com/portfolio), and I have a deep passion for story-telling and creating things that allows others to explore their individuality and creativity.
 I became interested in coding whilst working for a small but great indie game studio called Gamechuck.
 Here I started studying Python in my spare time, which eventually led to me learning software development with Java, and then eventually web development with Javascript at the School of Code.

 Though I am passionate about many things, ultimately I just love to create stuff.
 So...
 Talk to me sometime, let's share interests, and who knows what we might have in common :)

 ### What I'm learning...
 - All things web development
-  - Advanced UI/UX design
-  - Angular.js, Vue.js
+  - Next.js
+  - UI Libraries (Chakra UI, Bootstrap UI)
+  - NoSQL Databases (MongoDB)
   - Firebase, Auth0
 - C++
 - Audio DSP